Alias (board game)

-Alias is a board game, where the objective of the players is to explain words to each other.
-Hence, Alias is similar to Taboo, but the only forbidden word in the explanations is the word to be explained.
+Alias is a Finnish board game, where the objective is to define words so that other players can guess them.
+It is similar to Taboo.
+However, the only forbidden word in the explanations is the word to be explained.
 The game is played in teams of varying size, and fits well as a party game for larger crowds.
 The game is very competitive.

 Alias has been developed in Finland and is produced by Nelostuote Oy under the brand name Tactic.
 The game has been on the market since the early 1990s and is one of the most popular party games in Finland.
 Over the years, many different versions of the board game have appeared: As well as the New Alias, the Alias family currently also includes the Junior Alias for children, the Alias travel game, and as the newest introduction, DVD Alias.

 The name

 The name Alias comes from the word alias, meaning also known as.